Silent Night, Deadly Night Part 2: Critical response

-On Rotten Tomatoes, the film has an approval rating of 22% rating, out of 9 reviews, and an average score of 4.2/10.
+On Rotten Tomatoes, the film has an approval rating of 30% rating, out of 10 reviews.
+Slant Magazines Eric Henderson wrote: "Whereas Robert Brian Wilson’s Billy was a handsomely cut but hammy lead, Eric Freeman’s Ricky is a [...] muscle monster who takes overacting to eyebrow-lifting new levels".
 Emmett O'Regan of Comic Book Resources also selected it as the worst movie ever made, and an article in Paste asserted that: "in terms of filmmaking quality—it’s hard to believe that in terms of pure, unadulterated crap, anything could ever surpass it."
 Additionally, /Film, and Paste have all listed it as the worst Christmas film ever made.

+Legacy

+The scene where Ricky Caldwell shoots and murders a bystander taking out the trash while exclaiming "Garbage Day!" became an Internet meme after being uploaded to YouTube during its early years.
+Several outlets have regarded the film as "so bad its good" in the years after its release.

 Sequel

 A sequel titled Silent Night, Deadly Night 3: Better Watch Out!, was released in 1989.
-The character of Ricky reappeared in it, wrapping up the Chapman siblings arc for the franchise.
+The character of Ricky (played by Bill Moseley) reappeared in it, wrapping up the Chapman siblings arc for the franchise.